 I know you want to be a cloud company, and you’re desperately trying, but customers have invested a lot of money in Oracle technology already, and they want to use it in the cloud of their choice.
 So if you want to be a cloud company, that’s great, but make it a level playing field between your cloud and other clouds.
 Don’t try to rig the system so customers are forced to use your cloud.

 And the number one New Year’s resolution that Oracle should make is very simple, be nice to your customers.
 Treat them with respect, try not to bully them and force them into things they don’t want to be forced into.
 Just be nice.
 If you’re nice to your customers, you’re going see a huge transformation, because actually, they love some of your technologies.

 I hope everyone’s enjoyed the five New Year’s resolutions that Oracle should make.
 What do you think Oracle’s New Year’s resolutions should be?
 Whatever happens in 2019, whether Oracle continues to do what they’ve done in the past, or they chart a new direction, please remember that Palisade can help you with all of your contracting, licensing, and cost-reduction issues.
-If you’ve got an Oracle issue or an Oracle concern, please reach out to us.
+If you’ve got an Oracle issue or an Oracle concern, please reach out to us using the form below.